warproxxx/warproxxx.github.io/about.md

 ---

-Over the last 2 years, I have been working full time/part time on different crypto currency algorithms.
-Recently, I have started having some success.
+I have been working on different crypto currency analysis systems and trading algorithms.
+I started writing after receiving validation from the market on these systems.
-After receiving Market's validation I now know I can write.
-My vested interests to write are:

-- I barley know any one in this space.
-I want to know more people and make more friends.

-- I want to contribute to places where I got many of my ideas.

 ### Contact me